ChristineMWilde/Stream_One_Project_GH/README.md

 5. Please read "FinalProjectStreamOne.doc" for detailed information on this project.
 This document is found under the folder "Documentation for project" folder

+6. For the live version please go to: https://gallant-agnesi-c75db0.netlify.com/home.html

 ```